insidejob/Virtuoso-Execution-Extractor/.knowledge/nlp-syntax-patterns.md

 Store value "text" in $variable
 Store value "25" in $age
-Store element text of "element" in $variable  # When storing text content Store element "element" as $variable          # When storing element reference
+Store element text of "element" in $variable  # When storing text content Store element "element" in $variable          # When storing element reference
 ```

 ### Cookie/Environment Operations